-ACTE is excited to announce our second annual student contest to re-design the 3D-printed trophies for the ACTE Excellence Awards.
-The winning trophy design will be 3D-printed by Stratasys and presented to the 10 national award winners at the 2017 ACTE Awards Banquet in Nashville, Tennessee.
-Learn more about our awards program and last year's winning trophy design here.
+ACTE is excited to announce our third annual student contest to re-design the 3D-printed trophies for the ACTE Excellence Awards.
+The winning trophy design will be 3D-printed by Stratasys and presented to the 10 national award winners at the 2018 ACTE Awards Banquet in San Antonio, Texas.
+Learn more about last year's winner and the Top 40 finalists here.

 What is the goal?